FreeAndFair/ColoradoRLA/docs/methodology.md

 assists with validation and verification, allows for experimentation with user experience variants, and enables phased user acceptance testing.
-It can also ease customization of the system, allowing new voting methods and ballot styles to be swapped into the system as needed without requiring system-wide changes.
-Modular design also aligns with what we expect to see in version 2.0 of the U.S. Election Assistance Commission’s Voluntary Voting System Guidelines.
+It can also ease customization of the system, allowing new voting methods and audit protocols to be swapped into the system as needed without requiring system-wide changes.

 Our development repositories contain the code under development, the full set of development artifacts described above, and unit,